aevilla160/hpc_docs/docs/p_modules.md

 !> NOTE: MERCED cluster general queues maximum job submissions per user is set to 20 which means user can not submit more than 20 jobs at a time.

 !> Production calculations must be run using the queueing and scheduling system.
 Computationally intensive calculations __should never be run on the head or login node__.
-MERCED & Pinnacles makes use of __Slurm__.
-Detailed information regarding Slurm is available from a number of online resources.
+MERCED & Pinnacles use __SLURM__ scheduling system.
+Detailed information regarding SLURM is available from a number of online resources.